stevensblueprint/c4p-payload/README.md

 If you're using docker on windows make sure that you go the settings (top right on docker desktop) and make sure that Use the WSL 2 based engine boxed in ticked
 If you don't wsl installed open cmd (make sure to run as adminstator) and run the command wsl --install

+That's it!
+Changes made in `./src` will be reflected in your app.
+Follow the on-screen instructions to login and create your first admin user.
+Then check out [Production](#production) once you're ready to build and serve your app, and [Deployment](#deployment) when you're ready to go live.

+TODO: elaborate on this part for Blueprint devs

 ### Seed